juancruza46/playersApp/README.md

 <img width="560" alt="Screenshot 2023-12-22 at 11 24 46 AM" src="https://github.com/juancruza46/playersApp/assets/150645094/2a16906e-3066-4aed-8760-3589565dfa26">

 ICEBOX:

-- A rating system will be added where users can rate a players performance based on live games.
-- A global chat, where customers can open threads based on players interested in.
 - Have multiple saved "wishlists".
+- An edit player info will be added
+- An API that provides pictures will be searched for
-- Add a fantasy team system.
+- Have a larger player data base